NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 The A/AAAA answer is then cached and returned to the client.
-If the external hook was called the TTL changes to ensure it doesn't surpass **ipsecmod-max-ttl**.
+If the external hook was called the TTL changes to ensure it doesn't surpass :ref:`ipsecmod-max-ttl:<unbound.conf.ipsecmod-max-ttl>`.

-The same procedure is also followed when prefetch: is used, but the A/AAAA answer is given to the client before the hook is called.
+The same procedure is also followed when :ref:`prefetch: yes<unbound.conf.prefetch>` is used, but the A/AAAA answer is given to the client before the hook is called.
-**ipsecmod-max-ttl** ensures that the A/AAAA answer given from cache is still relevant for opportunistic IPsec.
+:ref:`ipsecmod-max-ttl:<unbound.conf.ipsecmod-max-ttl>` ensures that the A/AAAA
+answer given from cache is still relevant for opportunistic IPsec.

 .. _unbound.conf.ipsecmod-enabled:

 ipsecmod-enabled: *<yes or no>*
     Specifies whether the IPsec module is enabled or not.
-    The IPsec module still needs to be defined in the **module-config:** directive.
+    The IPsec module still needs to be defined in the :ref:`module-config:<unbound.conf.module-config>` directive.
     This option facilitates turning on/off the module without restarting/reloading Unbound.
     Defaults to yes.